 Treatment Therapy Cheat Sheet

-There are various types of therapy available for treating mental health and addiction that can be either traditional or considered more experimental.
+There are various types of treatment, in our treatment cheat sheet, available for treating mental health and addiction that can be either traditional or considered more experimental.
 With new research being developed constantly, some therapy models become outdated while newer, innovative approaches begin to be put into practice.

 Here is a list of the most common types of therapies.
 Under each category can exist an array of specific treatment methods.
 Treatment centers usually combine different types of therapies depending on a patient’s unique needs.